-(m) New standards and interpretations not yet effective (continued)
+(n) New standards and interpretations not yet effective (continued)

-Standard Description Effective date (early adoption permitted) IFRS 9, 'Financial instruments' The complete version of IFRS 9 replaces most of the guidance in IAS 39.
-IFRS 9 brings together all three aspects of the accounting for financial instruments project: classification and measurement, impairment and hedge accounting.
-1 January 2018 (a) Classification and measurement IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: a) amortised cost, b) fair value through other comprehensive income (OCI); and c) fair value through profit and loss.
-The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income, for liabilities designated at fair value, through profit or loss. (b) Impairment There is now a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
-IFRS 9 requires the Group to record expected credit losses on all of its debt securities, loans and receivables, either on a 12-month or lifetime basis. (c) Hedging IFRS 9 relaxes the requirements for hedge effectiveness by replacing the bright line hedge effectiveness tests.
+IFRS 9, 'Financial instruments' For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income, for liabilities designated at fair value, through profit or loss. , (b) Impairment There is now a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
+IFRS 9 requires the company to record expected credit losses on all of its debt securities, loans and receivables, either on a 12-month or lifetime basis. (c) Hedging IFRS 9 relaxes the requirements for hedge effectiveness by replacing the bright line hedge effectiveness tests.
 It requires an economic relationship between the hedged item and hedging instrument and for the 'hedged ratio' to be the same as the one management actually use for risk management purposes.
 Contemporaneous documentation is still required but is different to that currently prepared under IAS 39.

-The Company is in the process of analyzing the impact of IFRS 9.
-The Company has assessed the impact of other standards, amendments to standards, revisions and interpretations.
-Based on the assessment, the above standards, amendments to standards, revisions and interpretations have no material impact on the financial statements of the Company as at the reporting date.
+The company is in the process of analyzing the impact of IFRS 9.
+The company has assessed the impact of other standards, amendments to standards, revisions and interpretations.
+Based on the assessment, the above standards, amendments to standards, revisions and interpretations have no material impact on the financial statements of the company as at the reporting date.

-(n) Trade and other debtors
+(o) Trade and other debtors